 By Jeffrey T. Jensen, MD, MPH

-Considerations for clinical care of postmenopausal women with FSAD.
-The task force noted that clinicians should consider the multiple biopsychosocial etiologies (neuroendocrine imbalance, health status, interpersonal difficulties, psychological distress, and sexually repressive cultural or religious values) that contribute to FSAD (Grade C), and offer treatments that follow this biopsychosocial model, including pharmacologic options (hormone therapies and other pharmacologic agents), psychotherapy, or multimodal treatments that combine both (Grade B).
+• Considerations for clinical care of postmenopausal women with FSD.
+The task force noted that clinicians should consider the multiple biopsychosocial etiologies (neuroendocrine imbalance, health status, interpersonal difficulties, psychological distress, and sexually repressive cultural or religious values) that contribute to FSD (Grade C).
+They offer treatments that follow this biopsychosocial model, including pharmacologic options (hormone therapies and other pharmacologic agents), psychotherapy, or multimodal treatments that combine both (Grade B).
 The only evidence-based female indication for the use of testosterone is HSDD in postmenopausal women (Level I, Grade A).
-Use of supraphysiologic doses of testosterone is not recommended (expert opinion).
+Use of supra-physiologic doses of testosterone is not recommended (expert opinion).
 To keep levels in the physiologic range, the task force recommended measurement of a baseline total testosterone prior to initiation of treatment, and a repeat level three to six weeks later (Level II, Grade C).
-They further recommended monitoring patients for signs of androgen excess, measuring testosterone levels every six months to screen for overuse (expert opinion), and discontinuing treatment at six months in the absence of benefit.
+They further recommended monitoring patients for signs of androgen excess, monitoring testosterone levels every six months to screen for overuse (expert opinion), and discontinuing treatment at six months in the absence of benefit.
 The group found high-quality evidence to recommend against the use of systemic DHEA for the treatment of HSDD (Level I, Grade A).

 This statement by an international panel of experts provides useful guidance to clinicians considering the use of androgen therapy to treat FSD.
 The task force reviewed the available literature to determine the quality of evidence both for and against the use of testosterone.
 For many recommendations, little data exist, and for this reason, many recommendations are conservative and based on expert opinion only.